keesey/jsen/README.md

 When evaluated, `"x"` will yield `3` (JavaScript: `1 + 2`), `"y"` will yield `1` (JavaScript: `Math.sin(Math.PI / 2)`), and `"z"` will yield `[4, 5, 6]` (JavaScript: `Array(4, 5, 6)`).

-Since this sort of expression is rather verbose, JSEN allows for arbitrary references to namespaces:
+Since the repeated URI makes this expression rather verbose, JSEN allows for arbitrary references to namespaces:

 	{
 		"js": "http://ecma-international.org/ecma-262/5.1:",